Gastronomy of the Langhe, Roero, and Monferrato: cheeses, typical cured meats, and other delicacies

 The Tonda Gentile Hazelnut: The Gold of the Alta Langa

-This is no ordinary hazelnut: it’s the *Tonda Gentile delle Langhe*, certified PGI and considered one of the finest in the world for its quality and flavor.
-Grown primarily around Cortemilia, in the heart of the Alta Langa, it is harvested at the end of August and is often enjoyed toasted to enhance its aroma fully.
+This Tonda gentile is no ordinary hazelnut: it’s the *Tonda Gentile delle Langhe*, a PGI-certified variety considered one of the finest in the world for its quality and flavor.
+Grown primarily around Cortemilia, in the heart of the Alta Langa, it is harvested at the end of August and is often enjoyed toasted to fully enhance its aroma.
 It’s the star of the classic Hazelnut Cake, and also a precious ingredient in artisanal desserts, spreads, and even creative pasta dishes.
 And there’s more: the hazel tree is also a natural ally in the growth of both white and black truffles!

 Traditional Desserts: Bunet